GLab/glab.github.io/manuals/dev/api_tutorial/introduction.md

 {:.alert .alert-info}
 You should use a terminal emulator that supports copy-and-paste.
 Then, you can simply copy-paste IDs from the editor to the CLI.

-So, let's examine this topology in the API!
-(You need to substitute the topology ID)
+So, let's examine this topology in the API: (You need to substitute the topology ID)
 {% highlight python %}
 >>> print json.dumps(topology_info("58909928a058d400084c4ea4"), indent=2)
 {